 They are lightweight, easy to hold, and are resistant to breaking when dropped, so they can also be used by young children.

-Material: Castor Aralia Wood (coated in food grade urethane)
+- Material: Castor Aralia Wood (with food grade coating)